mlab-upenn/gokart-doc/learn/Hardware/GNSS.rst

 =========================
 Antenna
 =========================
 We used 2 `GNSS Multi-Band L1/L2 Surveying <https://www.sparkfun.com/products/17751>`_ antenna.
+To get the most accurate heading readings these antennas need to be mounted in the same plane.

 =========================
 RTK correction services